QasimK/programmers-compendium/linux/systemd.md

-# SystemD Files
+# Systemd Files

-> Ubuntu 16.04 does not support user SystemD services.
+> Ubuntu 16.04 does not support **user** SystemD services.

+> "The only thing more complicated and confusing than systemd is the planet's ecosystem." - Me

+This page is useless.

 For example, create `/etc/systemd/system/my-ssh-monitor.service`